Horizontal-org/tellaweb/README.md

 - Create an admin user `docker compose exec api npm run console -- users create -a youruser@someemail.com`

 - Finally, you can [read here](https://tella-app.org/tella-web/#set-up-your-project-on-your-server) about finalizing the setup, configuring the instance, and Tella Web features.

+## Updating and Maintainance
+As a recomendation you should check regularly for new releases of tellaweb in our [releases page](https://github.com/Horizontal-org/tellaweb/releases).

+for updating tellaweb we recommend:

+1. Doing a backup of the database

+2. changing the image name with the release number you want to use both for the api and app containers

+3. pulling and upping the new images

+4. run migrations with `npm run typeorm migration:run` inside the api container or as a one line command `docker compose exec api npm run typeorm migration:run`

+5. check the logs with `docker logs` to check that everything is working fine

+6. remove old images for optimizing space with `docker prune`

 ## Environment variables table